 Photoshop Image Adjustments vs Adjustment Layers

-In this tutorial, we compare Photoshop's image adjustment commands with adjustment layers to see why adjustment layers are a better, more flexible and non-destructive way to edit your images.
+Still using Photoshop's image adjustments and damaging your photos?
+Here's why adjustment layers are a better, more flexible and non-destructive way to edit your images.

 Photoshop includes lots of great image adjustments that make it easy to improve, or just change, the look of an image.
 And most of these adjustments come in two flavors.
 We have standard image adjustment commands, and we have adjustment layers.
 Both can achieve the exact same results.